ankitects/anki-manual/src/deck-options.md

 Use this option sparingly, as it will add a review entry to each of your cards, and increase the size of your collection.

-If you wish to visualize how FSRS would change your schedule without altering your workload, there are two ways you can do so:

-- Create a backup, enable FSRS with rescheduling, check the future due graph in statistics, and then undo or restore from the backup if necessary.
+If you're first switching from SM-2 and still wish to use this option, we recommend you first create a backup, enable FSRS with rescheduling, check the future due graph in statistics, and then if needed, you can undo or restore from the backup.

-- Enable FSRS without rescheduling, and compare the interval and stability graphs.
-The interval graph will show the current intervals of cards; the stability graph will show the intervals FSRS would give cards if the desired retention is 0.9.

 ### Compute Minimum Recommended Retention

-Compute minimum recommended retention (CMRR) attempt to find the desired retention value that leads to the most material learnt, in the least amount of time.
-To accurately simulate your learning process, CMRR requires a minimum of 400+ reviews.
+Compute minimum recommended retention (CMRR) attempts to find the desired retention value that leads to the most material learnt, in the least amount of time.
 The calculated number can serve as a reference when deciding what to set your desired retention to.
 You may wish to choose a higher desired retention, if you’re willing to trade more study time for a greater recall rate.
 However, setting your desired retention lower than the minimum is not recommended, as you'll spend more time studying than necessary.

 #### Learning and Relearning Steps

-(Re)learning steps of 1+ days are not recommended when using FSRS.
+(Re)learning steps of 1 day or greater are not recommended when using FSRS.
 The main reason they were popular with the legacy SM-2 scheduler is because repeatedly failing a card after it has graduated from the learning phase could reduce its ease a lot, leading to what some people called "ease hell".
 This is not a problem that FSRS suffers from.
-By keeping your learning steps under a day, you will allow FSRS to schedule cards at times it has calculated are optimum for your material and memory.
+By keeping your learning steps under a day, you will allow FSRS to schedule cards at times it has calculated are optimal for your material and memory.
 Another reason not to use longer learning steps is because FSRS may end up scheduling the first review for a shorter time than your last learning step, leading to the "Hard" button showing a longer time than "Good".